StrawhatRA/Bike_Ride_Analysis/README.md

 ## Process
 ![BigQ_full_join](https://user-images.githubusercontent.com/93293695/185636208-f9d930fe-676a-44b4-af8f-d6e8c6146560.PNG)

 I downloaded the dataset that is used for this case study and stored it.
 I was required to download data for the last 12 months.
 I downloaded trip data between June 2021-June 2022.
-You can access the datasets here.
-It is a public dataset provided by Motivate International Inc. (https://divvy-tripdata.s3.amazonaws.com/index.html).
-12 months of data was downloaded and stitched together using SQL (BigQuery).
+You can access the datasets [here]([actual URL to navigate](https://divvy-tripdata.s3.amazonaws.com/index.html)).
+It is a public dataset provided by Motivate International Inc. 12 months of data was downloaded and stitched together using SQL (BigQuery).
 SQL was used to drop some unnecessary columns.

 ## Analyze
 I then moved to RStudio to performe different calculations & get get additional metrics.
 I calculated and summarized the data using functions such as mean, median, max, and min in R.